Gaussian elimination

 In mathematics, Gaussian elimination, also known as row reduction, is an algorithm for solving systems of linear equations.
-It consists of a sequence of operations performed on the corresponding matrix of coefficients.
+It consists of a sequence of row-wise operations performed on the corresponding matrix of coefficients.
 This method can also be used to compute the rank of a matrix, the determinant of a square matrix, and the inverse of an invertible matrix.
-The method is named after Carl Friedrich Gauss (1777–1855) although some special cases of the method—albeit presented without proof—were known to Chinese mathematicians as early as circa 179 AD.
+The method is named after Carl Friedrich Gauss (1777–1855).

 To perform row reduction on a matrix, one uses a sequence of elementary row operations to modify the matrix until the lower left-hand corner of the matrix is filled with zeros, as much as possible.
 There are three types of elementary row operations: